xrdevrob/QuestCameraKit/README.md

 - If you're going to stream over LAN, make sure the `STUN Server Address` field on `[BuildingBlock] Camera Rig/TrackingSpace/CenterEyeAnchor/Client-STUNConnection` is empty, otherwise leave the default value.
 - Make sure to enable the `Web Socket Connection active` flag on `[BuildingBlock] Camera Rig/TrackingSpace/CenterEyeAnchor/Client-STUNConnection` to connect to the websocket server automatically on start.
 - WebRTC video streaming does **NOT** work, when the **Graphics API** is set to **Vulkan**.
 Make sure to switch to **OpenGLES3** under `Project Settings/Player`.
-- Make sure to **DISABLE** the **Low Overhead Mode (GLES)** setting for Android in `Project Settings/XR Plug-In Management/Oculus`.
+- When using Oculus: Make sure to **DISABLE** the **Low Overhead Mode (GLES)** setting for Android in `Project Settings/XR Plug-In Management/Oculus`.
 Otherwise this optimization will prevent your Quest from sending the video stream to a receiving client.
+- When using OpenXR: Make sure to **DISABLE** the **Meta Quest: Occlusion** and **Meta XR Subsampled Layout** settings for OpenXR in `Project Settings/XR Plug-In Management/OpenXR`.
+Otherwise this will prevent your Quest app from building, as these features are not supported by OpenGL.
+Future versions of the Unity WebRTC package will hopefully fix the Vulkan transmission issue, to make use of Vulkans full capabilities.
+Details can be found [here](https://github.com/Unity-Technologies/com.unity.webrtc/issues/1085)

 > [!WARNING]
-> The Meta Project Setup Tool (PST) will show 3 warnings (opaque textures, low overhead mode GLES and camera stack).
+> The Meta Project Setup Tool (PST) will show 3 warnings (opaque textures, low overhead mode GLES (-> only when working with the Oculus package) and camera stack).
 Do NOT fix this warnings.

 # General Troubleshooting & Known Issues